MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Identify and assess potential risk areas in our supply chains.

-An internal review across our regional structures to determine the highest risk types in our supply chain including
+Monitor and review our regional structures to determine the highest risk types in our supply chain including

 • Labour only suppliers (including recruitment, cleaning, bricklayers, carpenters and security)